 The music faculty plays a vibrant part in the life at Helena Romanes School.
-Music in KS3 is compulsory and thereafter students can opt to take GCSE music.
+Music in KS3 is compulsory and thereafter students can opt to take GCSE and A Level music.
 We have a number of visiting instrumental teachers who teach a variety of instruments ranging from strings, woodwind, brass and percussion.
 If your child wishes to learn a musical instrument, please see the letter below for more information or contact the school office.

 Our clubs include a small school orchestra, choir, guitar ensemble, brass ensemble, keyboards, woodwind ensemble and a string group.
 We also have theory and coursework clinics, and offer opportunities to students wishing to obtain grades in their instrument to be entered for exams with ABRSM.